MaxFeshchuk/MaxFeshchuk.github.io/README.md

 ![fill_fields](calc/images/README_2.png)
 Now press the button "Calculate"!</br>
 ![fill_fields](calc/images/README_3.png)
 Congratulations!
-You calculated the susceptibility of steel to cracking
+You calculated the susceptibility of steel to cracking.

 #### Button "Clear"

 If there is a situation that you want to clear the fields, press the button "Clear" and fields empty again.
 ![fill_fields](calc/images/README_4.png)

+So far these are all available features.